This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-Quad canes are good choices for those who go outdoors and for those who walk on carpeting, cement or rough surfaces, and need support for balance and stability.
-Patients who have conditions, such as a stroke, which cause imbalance and weakness, or who have had hip replacement surgery often use quad canes as prescribed.
+Quad canes are good choices for those who go outdoors and walk on carpeting, cement, or rough surfaces and need support for balance and stability.
+Patients with conditions such as a stroke, which cause imbalance and weakness, or who have had hip replacement surgery often use quad canes as prescribed.

 There are two types of bases on quad canes: the wide base and the narrow base.
 A patient’s ability to lift and balance will determine which type is best for them.

 The cane’s height can be adjusted with a push button.
-It is important that you do not have to stoop over to use the cane when walking.
-The handle of a quad cane can be made to have an “anatomical fit” to the palm of the right or left hand, if that would be helpful to the patient.
+You mustn’t have to stoop over to use the cane when walking.
+The handle of a quad cane can be made to have an “anatomical fit” to the palm of the right or left hand if that would be helpful to the patient.

 To use a quad cane, the patient should be able to lift the cane off the floor and place it with all four feet firmly on the floor.
 The patient should be instructed to hold the cane in one hand.
-If one leg is weak, hold the cane in the hand opposite the weak leg.
+If one leg is weak, hold the cane in hand opposite the weak leg.